servalproject/batphone/CURRENT-RELEASE.md

  * **HTC/Google G1** (“Dream”)

-This release of Serval Mesh is known to work on the following devices with minor problems:
+Previous releases of Serval Mesh were known to work on the following devices with minor problems:

  * **Samsung Galaxy S2 GT-I9100**, running Android 2.3 (rooted): Ad-Hoc Wi-Fi is